pyca/cryptography/docs/hazmat/primitives/interfaces.rst

             :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
             that will be used by this context.

-        :return: The fingerprint using the supplied hash algorithm as bytes.
+        :return bytes: The fingerprint using the supplied hash algorithm as bytes.

     .. attribute:: serial